9t8/alum_site_backend/README.md

 "Run and Debug" in VS Code to run server.

-install [the eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint); try not to introduce new squigglies.
+install [the eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint); try not to add new squigglies.

 install [thunder client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) for testing the api. you should be able to find some sample queries.
 * enable `thunder-client.saveToWorkspace`.